MukkeshKB/MukkeshKB/README.md

-Hey people out there👋

-My name is Mukkesh Kumar.
-I'm pursuing my Master's in Business Analytics at IISc, Bangalore.
-My subject interests are in the areas of ML, DL, NLP, RL, and Finance.
-If anyone wants to collaborate to work on the projects in the data science domain, you can ping me.
+Welcome to My Profile! 👋

+Hi, I'm Mukkesh Kumar, a Master's student in Business Analytics at IISc, Bangalore.
+I have a strong passion for Machine Learning (ML), Deep Learning (DL), Natural Language Processing (NLP), Reinforcement Learning (RL), and Finance.

+Feel free to check out my repositories and connect with me! 🚀
 <!--
 **MukkeshKB/MukkeshKB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.